-Some applied-for gTLD strings are expected to be Internationalized Domain Names (IDNs)-that require the insertion of IDN encoded A labels into the DNS root zone.
+Some applied-for gTLD strings are expected to be Internationalized Domain Names (IDNs).
 IDNs are domain names including characters used in the local representation of languages not written with the basic Latin alphabet (a - z), European-Arabic digits (0 - 9), and the hyphen (-).
 As described below, IDNs require the insertion of A-labels into the DNS root zone.